baronauta/RayTracer/README.md

 ### Demo Example:
 There are three different renderers:
 - `onoff_tracer`: simply returns a white pixel when there is an object, black otherwise.
 - `flat_tracer`: a more advanced yet still basic renderer.
-Returns the surface color of the object, ignoring reflections and contributions from other light.
+This renderer relies solely on the pigment of each surface to compute the final radiance, ignoring all light contributions.
 - `path_tracer`: the main and most advanced renderer of this project; it is able to produce unbiased rendering equation solutions.

 The demo scene for `onoff_tracer` represents a cube made from 8 white spheres, with 2 additional ones placed for visual reference.